-All official University of Hartford communication, including billing reminders to check the Self Service Center and communications from your professors, will be sent to your University of Hartford email address, so it is essential that you check it regularly.
-In addition, University of Hartford e-mail accounts are required to log in to the Library from home and to access Blackboard, our course management tool.
-More information on the email system can be found at its.hartford.edu/e-mail.htm.
-If you have questions, call 860.768.5999 or visit the Computer Support Center on the first floor of the Computer and Administration Center.
-For hours of operation.
+All official University of Hartford communication, including billing and communications from your professors, will be sent to your University of Hartford email address, so it is essential that you check it regularly.
+In addition, University of Hartford email accounts are required to log in to the library from home and to access Blackboard, our course management tool.
+For more information about the email system, click here.
+If you have questions, call 860.768.5999 or visit the Computer Support Center in the Mortensen Library.
+Visit the Computer Support Center website for hours of operation.

-The Family Education Rights and Privacy Act is a federal law which is designed to protect the privacy of and limit access to your educational records.
+The Family Education Rights and Privacy Act is a federal law that is designed to protect the privacy of and limit access to your educational records.
 The University is unable to discuss details of your student account with anyone other than yourself unless you authorize us to do so.
 You can do this by logging into the Self Service Center and clicking on Main Menu and then the FERPA link.
 There you can add the names of individuals and check off which areas of your account we can discuss with them.